Culebra coral reef.

 Without a doubt Culebra Island is our most impressive Snorkeling / Kayak Excursion!
 The Island boasts the clearest waters, pristine beaches and a variety of sea life that will amaze!

-Culebra is Spanish for “serpent”.
-The island received this name because of the shape as it bends in and out.
 Culebra is one of a group of islands off the eastern coast of Puerto Rico, known as the Spanish Virgin Islands.
 The Island’s beaches, including our launch site Tamarindo Bay, are among the most beautiful in the world.

 Culebra is an archipelago consisting of the main island and twenty-three smaller islands that lie off its coast.
 One of the largest of these cays, “Cayo Luis Peña” is a Nature Reserve, and it’s in these waters that you will experience world class snorkeling in crystal clear waters abundant with amazing sea life, not seen anywhere else in Puerto Rico.
 Water visibility on a typical day can exceed 100 feet and more!